-If a beneficiary other than a person (e.g., an estate, a charity, or a certain type of trust) is named, the original owner will be treated as having no designated beneficiary of the IRA for purposes of determining the distribution period.
-If the original owner died before the required beginning date and there is no designated beneficiary of the IRA, the entire IRA must be distributed by December 31 of the year containing the fifth anniversary of the original owner's death.
-If the original owner died on or after the required beginning date and there is no designated beneficiary of the IRA, distributions will commence using the original owner's single life expectancy, reduced by one in each subsequent year.
+If a beneficiary other than a person (e.g., the original owner's estate, a charity, or a certain type of trust) is named, the original owner will be treated as having no designated beneficiary of the Roth IRA for purposes of determining the distribution period.
+If there is no designated beneficiary of the Roth IRA, the entire Roth IRA must be distributed by December 31 of the year containing the fifth anniversary of the original owner's death.

-Waiver of 2020 RMD - In spite of the general rules described above, you are not required to take a life expectancy payment from your inherited IRA for calendar year 2020.
-In addition, if the five-year rule applies to your inherited IRA, the five-year period is determined without regard to calendar year 2020.
-For example, if the original IRA owner died in 2017, your five-year period will end in 2023 instead of 2022.
+I. Waiver of 2020 RMD - In spite of the general rules described above, you are not required to take a life expectancy payment from your inherited Roth IRA for calendar year 2020.
+In addition, if the five-year rule applies to your inherited Roth IRA, the five-year period is determined without regard to calendar year 2020.
+For example, if the original Roth IRA owner died in 2017, your five-year period will end in 2023 instead of 2022.

-INCOME TAX CONSEQUENCES OF ESTABLISHING AN INHERITED IRA
+INCOME TAX CONSEQUENCES OF ESTABLISHING AN INHERITED ROTH IRA